 Robert H. Latiff, Future Peace: Technology, Aggression, and the Rush to War.
 University of Notre Dame Press.

-The Author’s Words in his Conclusion: The world I have described is admittedly a scary one.
+The world I have described is admittedly a scary one.
 It is more dangerous now than in recent memory, with heavily armed nations and groups and mercurial and militaristic leaders…We must step back from the brink.
-To do so is possible, but it will require active interest and more effort by decision makers and the public.
+To do so is possible, but it will require active interest and more effort by decision-makers and the public.

 Future Peace urges extreme caution in the adoption of new weapons technology and is an impassioned plea for peace from an individual who spent decades preparing for war.